Side menu - quick search bar for popular catergories

 - Price: highest first

 - Age: newest first

 36" Feet 1928 Ditchburn Launch

 Rare and unique opportunity to own and enjoy a piece of boating history from yesteryear.
 This old hotel launch was salvaged from the banks of the lakes region north of Toronto.
-It underwent a detail oriented & meticulous 3 year restoration which resulted in its present day grandeur.
-The work was conducted by preeminent wooden boat craftsmen and is an acclaimed, award winning boat w featured in boat shows and competitions across the north country.
-This boat is ready for your enjoyment, seating 12 + including mother in law seating.
+It underwent a detailed & meticulous 3 year total restoration which resulted in its present day grandeur.
+The work was conducted by a preeminent wooden boat craftsmen and is an acclaimed, award winning boat, featured in boat shows and competitions across the north country.
+This boat is ready for your enjoyment with ample seating, including mother in law seat in the bow section.
 Cruise the waterways with the entire family, entertain clients , or simply spend spend time with that special loved one. " Happy days are here again ! "

 27 Feet 1929 Ditchburn Viking